Throttle Quadrant Rebuild - Parking Brake Mechanism Replacement, Improvement, and Operation

 Like many things, there are several ways to accomplish the same or a similar task.
 The following posts located in the ProSim737 forum discuss the conversion of the parking brake lever.

 • NOTE: Since publication, ProSim-AR has incorporated into their software a parking brake release 'command'.
 This by-passes the need to use the USER OUT settings mentioned above.
 The command is set to the output on the Phidget 0/0/8 card.
 The parking brake release can be found in the Configuration/Gates menu.
-(MORE TO COME - in construction).
+(MORE TO COME - under construction).

 Throttle Quadrant Rebuild - Speedbrake Motor and Clutch Assembly Replacement

 The motor that provides the power to move the speedbrake lever is attached via a slipper clutch to the speedbrake control rod.
 The slipper clutch can easily be adjusted and if set correctly provides the correct torque required for the speedbrake lever to move.
-Below the motor is the Throttle Communication Module (TCM) that accommodates, amongst other things, the relays that are used by the logic to control the speedbrake lever's movemen
+Below the motor is the Throttle Communication Module (TCM) that accommodates, amongst other things, the relays that are used by the logic to control the speedbrake lever's movement

 The mechanics of the speedbrake system has been completely overhauled, however, the logic that controls the speedbrake has remained ss it was.